spiwokv/Rtutorial/lessons/12_p_value_adjustment.md

 mujmodel
 summary(mujmodel)
 ```
 This shows that there is a difference between the means.
-On the other
+Next we want to know which samples are statistically
+significantly lower and higher.
+Again we cannot make a pairwise t-tests because of probability of rejection
+of the null hypothesis by chance.